usarid/robonode/README.md

 `http://robo123.ngrok.com/api` and now that's the internet entrypoint to your API!

-_I've signed up and paid a bit to [ngrok](http://ngrok.com) to reserve my own domain; you might choose to do the same so your RAML file is constant._
+_I've signed up and paid a bit to [ngrok](http://ngrok.com) to reserve my own domain; you might choose to do the same so your RAML file doesn't have to change often._

 Usage
 -----